Data cleaning fixes errors, fills gaps, and standardizes formats before analysis or modeling

 @staticmethod

-def fix_categoricals(df: pd.DataFrame, columns: list) -> pd.DataFrame:
+deffix_categoricals(df: pd.DataFrame, columns: list) -> pd.DataFrame:

-"""Convert high-memory object columns to categorical dtype."""
+"""Convert high-memory object columns to categorical dtype."""for col in columns:

 before_mem = df[col].memory_usage(deep=True) / 1e6